 Juneteenth is the newest federal holiday.
-Signed into law last year, Juneteenth is now a national holiday celebrating June 19, 1865—the day a Union general arrived in Galveston, Texas, to tell the enslaved African Americans that the Civil War had ended and that they were free.
-Today we’re sharing a children’s book list that features a few wonderful books that your family might enjoy as you celebrate Juneteenth.
+It was signed into law on June 19, 2021.
+Juneteenth is a national holiday celebrating June 19, 1865—the day a Union general arrived in Galveston, Texas, to tell the enslaved African Americans that the Civil War had ended and that they were free.
+Today we’re sharing a children’s book list that features a few titles that your family might enjoy reading as you celebrate and learn about Juneteenth.

 Juneteenth for Mazie